Professional Gig Workers Create New Mobility Dynamics for Global Companies

 By: Mary Dymond, Chief Talent Officer

 Graebel Companies, Inc. recently surveyed gig workers in three global markets to better understand their attitudes, expectations and preferences for participating in the on-demand worldwide economy.
-It’s a fascinating snapshot of this rapidly growing segment of the labor market, with some analysts predicting that more than half of employees will be gig workers in the near future.
+It’s a fascinating snapshot of this rapidly growing segment of the labour market, with some analysts predicting that more than half of employees will be gig workers in the near future.
 The survey found 83 percent of gig workers – also known as freelancers, contract workers or independent contractors – in the U.K., U.S., and Singapore are interested in relocating to another country for a contract job.
-Of course, as an HR executive working for a leading provider of global talent and workplace mobility solutions, this survey reinforces for me the opportunity for international companies to figure out how to successfully include gig workers as part of their talent management program.
+Of course, as an HR executive working for a leading provider of global talent and workplace mobility solutions, this survey reinforces for me the opportunity for international companies to figure out how to successfully include gig workers as part of their talent management programme.

 The global gig economy is a rapidly increasing trend and is here to stay, largely due to technological advances around the world.
-However, the way I see it, laws and regulations haven’t kept up with this labor market evolution.
+However, the way I see it, laws and regulations haven’t kept up with this labour market evolution.
 For example, HR professionals are well-acquainted with the distinct classifications of employees and non-employees, as well as the potential legal and financial implications to a business when these classifications are not properly maintained.